Published On: Mar 06 2013 06:53:01 PM ESTUpdated On: Mar 12 2015 02:00:00 AM EDT

 1987: The musical "Les Misérables," based on the Victor Hugo novel, opens on Broadway.
 The musical, which developed into a global phenomenon after its English debut in London in October 1985, would run for 6,680 performances on Broadway before closing on May 18, 2003.
 At the time of its closing, it was the second-longest-running Broadway musical after "Cats," but was surpassed by "The Phantom of the Opera" in 2006.

-1980: In Chicago, Ill., a jury finds John Wayne Gacy Jr. guilty of the murders of 33 men and boys.
+1980: A jury in Chicago, Illinois, finds John Wayne Gacy Jr. guilty of the murders of 33 men and boys.
 The next day the jury would sentence Gacy to death for his crimes.
 Gacy would eventually be executed via lethal injection on May 10, 1994.

 1978: Actor John Cazale dies of bone cancer at the age of 42 in New York City.
 During his six-year film career, Cazale appeared in five films, "The Godfather," "The Conversation," "The Godfather Part II," "Dog Day Afternoon" (pictured) and "The Deer Hunter," all of which earned Academy Award nominations for Best Picture.